 “Joint” custody is the sharing of the child’s home care.
-It typically provides both parents with more time than the typical visitation schedule awarded to the noncustodial parent in sole custody arrangements.
+It typically provides both parents more time than the typical visitation schedule awarded to the noncustodial parent in sole custody arrangements.
 Joint custody is often referred to as “co-parenting” due to the often, yet not necessarily, 50/50 responsibility split between the parents.

-“Divided” or “split” custody is a variation of sole custody that occurs when there is more than one child and sole custody of one or more children is awarded to one parent and sole custody of the remaining child or children is awarded to the other parent.
+“Divided” or “split” custody is a variation of sole custody that occurs when there is more than one child, and sole custody of one or more children is awarded to one parent, and sole custody of the remaining child or children is awarded to the other parent.